So, your kid does not want dad, eh? That sucks!

 The million-dollar question!
 Why does my toddler not like Dad?

-There are so many reasons, but let’s touch upon the standard reasons here.
+There are many reasons, but let’s discuss the standard reasons here.

 Dad Offers No comfort.

-This stems from the time they were a baby – especially if mom breastfed your child.
+This stems from when they were babies – especially if mom breastfed your child.
 Not that there is a problem with that, by the way!
-Receiving milk is a comfort, are babies learn that poor old Dad can’t give them breast milk.
+Giving milk is a comfort because babies learn that poor old Dad can’t provide them with breast milk.

 Babies then grow into toddlers, and the whole thing stays with them.

 Dad is always working.

 This is a difficult pill to swallow!
 If Dad is out early and back late, there is probably not much time to play during the week.

 Dad is boring

-This is even worse…..you are too boring to like.
-It sucks, but these toddlers pull no punches when it comes to telling people what they really think!
+This is even worse, you are too dull to like.
+It sucks, but these toddlers pull no punches when telling people what they think!

 Dad shouts a lot

-I wouldn’t want to play with him either!
+I wouldn’t want to play with him, either!
 I have discussed the pitfalls of shouting too much in a post about keeping cool when the kids are pushing your buttons.
-It really is simple, only shout when you NEED to shout, i.e., if they are in danger.
+It is simple, only shout when you NEED to shout, i.e., if they are in danger.
 Shouting too much makes it normal behavior and reduces the impact.
-Oh, and if they think shouting is normal behavior, they will do it too.
+If they think shouting is normal behavior, they will do it too.

-So, how do I get my child to like dad?
+So, how do I get my child to like his dad?

 Take a step back and look at how you interact with them.
 Ask them what they do not like.
 As I said above, kids pull no punches, so they are more than willing to tell you what they do not like.

-The most important thing that you can do is acknowledge it, refrain from swearing at them and improve your stature in their eyes.
+The most important thing you can do is acknowledge it, refrain from swearing at them and improve your stature in their eyes.

 I have put together some tips that will help dad be more popular.